-1 Brother HFT .
-Our dorm was run by Brother MJO 2 He was a good bloke.
-He was an old guy and a secret alcoholic.
-He kept a bottle under his bed.
-3 Brother MJO was as good as gold.
-He wouldn't harm 4 5 a fly.
-Other Brothers were Brother MBZ and 6 Brother Damian.
-Brother GYV was the youngest brother 7 at St Ninian's, he was Irish.
-Brother GYV was dodgy.
-8 9 He got me on my own in the dormitory and put his hands 10 up my shorts.
-He came to St Ninian's from another 11 house.
+- Brother HFT .
+Our dorm was run by Brother MJO . - 2 He was a good bloke.
+He was an old guy and a secret - 3 alcoholic.
+He kept a bottle under his bed. - 4 Brother MJO was as good as gold.
+He wouldn't harm - 5 a fly. - 6 Other Brothers were Brother MBZ and - 7 Brother Damian.
+Brother GYV was the youngest brother - 8 at St Ninian's, he was Irish.
+Brother GYV was dodgy. - 9 He got me on my own in the dormitory and put his hands - 10 up my shorts.
+He came to St Ninian's from another - 11 house.
 He didn't last long.
-They soon got rid of Brother GYV 12 Brother HJS was all right.
-He was a nice man.
-13 Brother MJO couldn't look after us at nighttime 14 because he was an alcoholic, so Brother HJS used to 15 come round.
-Brother HJS taught me to play the 16 guitar.
-Brother MBZ had farm animals, goats and 17 chickens, in a walled garden.
-18 19 There were two women who worked as chefs in the 20 kitchen, two women who were seamstresses and a matron who looked after medical stuff and took us to medical 21 22 appointments.
-There were lay staff, they were all men.
-Mr GXC 23 ran the dorm in the next door to ours.
-He was okay.
-24 Some of the lads liked him.
-There was also a Mr MCK 25

-1 GZI ran St Patrick's, he was in his 20s.
-He 2 was a dirty bastard.
-He was a civilian member of staff 3 who molested boys, he was a sicko.
-GZI tried it 4 on with me and I told him where to go.
-He got chucked 5 out of St Ninian's.
+They soon got rid of - 12 Brother GYV - Brother HJS was all right.
+He was a nice man. - 14 Brother MJO couldn't look after us at nighttime - because he was an alcoholic, so Brother HJS used to - 16 come round.
+Brother HJS taught me to play the - 17 guitar.
+Brother MBZ had farm animals, goats and - 18 chickens, in a walled garden. - 19 There were two women who worked as chefs in the - 20 kitchen, two women who were seamstresses and a matron - 21 who looked after medical stuff and took us to medical - 22 appointments. - There were lay staff, they were all men.
+Mr GXC - 24 ran the dorm in the next door to ours.
+He was okay. - 25 Some of the lads liked him.
+There was also a Mr MCK who molested boys, he was a sicko.
+GZI tried it on with me and I told him where to go.
+He got chucked out of St Ninian's.

-6 Mr GZM was a bully.
-You didn't cross him 7 because he would strike you down.
-He was a civilian who 8 came in to teach.
-I don't know if he was a qualified 9 teacher, he taught English and physical education, we 10 called it PT.
+Mr GZM was a bully.
+You didn't cross him because he would strike you down.
+He was a civilian who came in to teach.
+I don't know if he was a qualified teacher, he taught English and physical education, we called it PT.

-11 Mr McTaggart drove me to St Ninian's, it was my tenth birthday.
-I remember arriving there and it was 12 a sunny day.
-Everybody was out running about and 13 14 playing football on the grass.
-There were blokes with 15 black robes on.
+Mr McTaggart drove me to St Ninian's, it was my tenth birthday.
+I remember arriving there and it was a sunny day.
+Everybody was out running about and playing football on the grass.
+There were blokes with black robes on.
 I got introduced to the Brothers and civilian staff.
-I thought there would be no running 16 17 away from there, because I didn't know where I was.
+I thought there would be no running away from there, because I didn't know where I was.
 It was in the middle of nowhere.
-The man who had driven me 18 there spoke to someone, I don't know if it was the head 19 20 Brother.
+The man who had driven me there spoke to someone, I don't know if it was the head Brother.